.: 2018 ARRL Northwestern Director Election

 technology and science education though

-their scholarship programs, and other educational opportunities they offer.
+outreach efforts, and other educational opportunities they offer.

 These need to be evaluated for effectiveness, compared to what is being used in